 An example EFH consultation which occurred in HAPC is the Horry County Department of Stormwater request to re-align a tidal inlet in North Carolina.
 Coastal inlets, the throat of inlets, and associated shoal complexes are designated a HAPC by the South Atlantic Council: coastal migratory pelagic species, snapper/grouper complex, and shrimp.

 The physical disturbance caused by inlet realignment would reduce the amount and quality of foraging habitat and increase the concentration of total suspended solids during construction.
 The site is susceptible to both development and stress due to non-point source pollution from nearby homes and a golf-course.

-HCD’s EFH consultation recommendations included a request to limit construction to seasonal periods of low biological activity (November through April).
+Our Habitat Conservation Division's EFH consultation recommendations included a request to limit construction to seasonal periods of low biological activity (November through April).
 Other activities that garner similar recommendations for seasonal construction windows include beach renourishment and navigation maintenance dredging.